humu/heapprof/docs_src/using_heapprof.md

 ## Installation and system requirements

-heapprof is designed to work with Python 3.7 or greater, using the CPython runtime.
-If you are using an older version of Python or a less-common runtime, this package won't work, and you'll get strange errors if you try.

 To install heapprof, simply run `pip install heapprof`.
 Some of heapprof's data visualization features require additional packages as well: